BioViva: Responses to Parrish using herself as first experimental subject

-Altering the genetic makeup of humans, or gene therapy, by lengthening telomeres has been described as dangerous, as the ageing process is poorly understood.
+The Hallmarks of Aging papers seems to have created a platform in which to launch BioViva's gene therapies as their targets are these hallmarks.
+Telomeres were once thought oncogenic or cancer causing, but both María Blasco and BioViva added to evidence that it does not increase cancer risk in model organisms.
 The telomeres' function is to maintain chromosomal integrity and provide a substrate for DNA replication (thereby allowing for cellular multiplication), however, telomere shortening causes shortening of cellular lifetime which helps to avoid cancerous mutations in cells.
 Duncan Baird, a professor of Cancer and Genetics at Cardiff University's School of Medicine, states, "Meddling with a fundamentally important tumor-suppressive mechanism that has evolved in long-lived species like ours doesn't strike me as a particularly good idea."

-Timothy Caulfield, a professor in the Faculty of Law and the School of Public Health at the University of Alberta, characterized BioViva's work as 'pseudoscience' and lacking scientific rigor.
-George M. Martin, Professor of Pathology at the University of Washington had agreed to be an adviser to the company but resigned upon hearing about Parrish's self-experiments.
+George M. Martin, Professor of Pathology at the University of Washington, had agreed to be an adviser to the company, but resigned upon hearing about Parrish's self-experiments.
+But other advisors for BioViva have stayed, including Prof George Church of Harvard who has continued to advocate for the company and has shown BioViva's most recent data in several virtual talks as of 2024.

-Antonio Regalado, a reporter for the MIT Technology Review states, "The experiment seems likely to be remembered as either a new low in medical quackery or, perhaps, the unlikely start of an era in which naive people receive genetic modifications not just to treat disease, but to reverse aging."
+In 2015, Antonio Regalado, a reporter for the MIT Technology Review states, "The experiment seems likely to be remembered as either a new low in medical quackery or, perhaps, the unlikely start of an era in which naive people receive genetic modifications not just to treat disease, but to reverse aging."
+Regalado seems to have changed his mind and reversed his criticism; he has since written several articles in support of the science.
+Since then several of the biggest companies and a few billionaires have started on the same pursuit including Jeff Bezos multi billion dollar endeavor called Altos and Google's anti-aging company called Calico.